 Disabled American Veteran plates

-- Have served in any branch of the armed forces of the United States, Reserves, or National Guard
+If you’re a WA state vehicle owner and you’ve served in any branch of the armed forces of the United States, Reserves, or National Guard and had:

 - An honorable discharge or a discharge for medical reasons with an honorable record.

-- A 100% service-connected disability rating from the Veterans Administration or the military service from which the veteran was discharged.
+- A 100% service-connected disability rating from the Veterans Administration or the military service from which you were discharged.

-- Get a letter of eligibility from the Department of Veterans Affairs verifying a 100% service-connected disability.
+Get a letter of eligibility from Department of Veterans Affairs verifying a 100% service-connected disability.

 - Check the box for Disabled American Veteran plates or Disabled American Veteran tabs.

 - Be sure to sign and date the form.